LX-Richard/youtube-bb-utility/README.md

 Jonathon Shlens, Stefano Mazzocchi, Xin Pan, and Vincent Vanhoucke.
 The dataset web page is [here](https://research.google.com/youtube-bb/index.html) and the accompanying whitepaper is [here](https://arxiv.org/abs/1702.00824).

-This fork was written by [Mehdi Shibahara](https://github.com/mehdi-shiba/youtube-bb-utility).
-*Further modified by Yiming Lin.*
+This fork was written by [Mehdi Shibahara](https://github.com/mehdi-shiba/youtube-bb-utility) and modified by Yiming Lin.

 ## Naming format
 Different from other forks, this fork encodes the bounding box information directly into the file names, so the naming format of each image is